msu-cmse-courses/cmse495-SS24/0414-ASSIGNMENT_Final_Project.md

 <a name="Posting_your_video"></a>

 # Posting your video
 You may post your video someplace accessible by your instructor and other students.
+Only do this if you are comfortable sharing the video publically.
 Probably the easiest place to post is on [YouTube](http://youtube.com/) using a personal Google Account.
-However, students can also post on the [MSU Mediaspace](http://mediaspace.msu.edu/) or just upload the file to your video file to a Google drive folder.
+However, students can also post on the [MSU Mediaspace](http://mediaspace.msu.edu/).
 Once up on MediaSpace you can limit access to only MSU people logged in that have access to the URL.

 Include a link to the URL in your git repository.
 A good place would be to embed the video in your ```README.md``` file but you can also embed YouTube videos in a Jupyter notebook.